It is never explained why there is a painting of Ib's parents in the fabricated world.

 Their depictions in and connections to artwork.
 Garry and Ib are both depicted in paintings (if depicted at all) as being dead; Mary and Ib are both depicted with roses (the same rose, in fact, in the A Painting's Demise ending), Garry and Mary are both emotionally connected to a specific work (Mary has her own painting; Garry is drawn to the Hanged Man from the very start of the game), plus both have the ability to move the headless statues.

 In the bunny room, you can read a book that talks about how a person spiritually suffering will hallucinate and be destroyed, all while not being conscious of it.
-Not only it references how Ib sees the creepy dolls as cute bunnies, along other things, but it foreshadows what happens if you sleep too much on the Final Stage, in the hidden gallery: you dream of an happy life to escape the reality of the gallery, then you don't wake up.
+Not only does it reference how Ib sees the creepy dolls as cute bunnies, among other things, but it foreshadows what happens if you sleep too much on the Final Stage, in the hidden gallery: you dream of a happy life to escape the reality of the gallery, then you don't wake up.

 People whose roses are injured in the painting world are wounded.
 But when Ib finds Garry after Mary finishes plucking his rose, she comments that he looks like he's just sleeping.
 Ib is known to hallucinate.
 Wanna bet she subconsciously censored what actually happened to Garry?